helenw6936/sep10-freedom-project/blog/entry04.md

 ##### 3/14/26

 ## Content
 The tool that I decided to pick to use for my freedom project was materialize.
 My top option was Aframe but after tinkering with it, I realized that it wasnt suited for me.
-With choosing materialize, tinkering with it is very important and so I tinkered with it in Js Bin.
+With choosing materialize, tinkering with it is very important and so I tinkered with it in Js Bin with many things materialize had to offer.
 I decided to make something after adding materialize:
 ```html
 <!DOCTYPE html>
   <html>